top of page

 Our Mission

-Pasadena is a city that values smart growth, innovation, and strong neighborhoods.
-Building a Better Pasadena is a community group focused on one simple idea: development works best when it fits its surroundings, follows the city’s own planning goals, and respects the community.
+Building a Better Pasadena is a community group focused on one simple idea: development works best when it fits its surroundings, follows the city’s own planning goals, and strengthens the community.

-We support economic growth, research, and innovation.
+We support economic growth and forward-thinking investment.

 We also believe that how and where projects are built matters—not just for nearby neighbors, but for Pasadena as a whole.